 What does "visibility without authority" mean in AI search?

-Visibility without authority means a brand appears in AI engine responses (mentioned, even cited with URLs) but is never placed at position 1.
-The brand is visible to the AI engine's knowledge base, but the engine does not treat it as the top recommendation.
-In our dataset, Netlify had identical mention counts and citation counts to Vercel but zero position-1 placements across 28 consecutive engine-query pairs.
+Visibility without authority means a brand appears in AI engine responses, sometimes even cited with URLs, but is never placed at position 1.
+The brand is visible to the engine's knowledge base, but the engine does not treat it as the top recommendation.
+In our dataset, Netlify had identical mention counts and citation counts to Vercel but zero position-1 placements across 28 consecutive engine-query pairs before finally breaking through once.

 Can a brand break out of a permanent #2 position in AI search?

 Yes, but it is rare and engine-specific.
-In our study, Netlify broke a 0-for-28 streak in Wave 3, earning its first position-1 placement on ChatGPT.
-However, it remained at #2 or lower on all four other engines.
-Breakthroughs appear to happen first on the most volatile engine (ChatGPT) and may take multiple weeks to surface.
+Netlify broke a 0-for-28 streak in Wave 3, earning its first position-1 placement on ChatGPT.
+It remained at #2 or lower on all four other engines.
+Breakthroughs appear to happen first on the most volatile engine (ChatGPT, with a 39% volatility score) and may take multiple weeks to surface.

 How should I measure AI search performance if mention count is unreliable?